juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 > For example, **COUNTRY** (Keyword) can be conditionally linked to **EDUCATION** (Radio) but this would not work in reverse.
 Similarly, **PHONE** (Number) cannot be conditionally linked to **FIRST_NAME** (Text), nor would this work vice versa.

-> Anytime questions are added, ensure that the necessary question translation has been supplied, otherwise the registration survey may become unavailable for some locales!
-Questions that are missing translations are marked with the warning icon.
+Anytime questions are added, ensure that the necessary question translation has been supplied, otherwise the registration survey may become unavailable for some locales.

+> Questions that are missing translations are marked with the warning icon.

 ### Localizations
 When you use data variables as question they must be provided proper localizations.
 For example if you have two Sub Panel locales ENG-US, SPA-US you must provide localizations for both locales using the **EDIT** button.